axr167/interview-prep/technical-rounds/03-Binary Search/Readme.md

 - We do it if lo<hi because single value arrays are already sorted
 - We do merge cases f(lo, p-1) and f(p+1,hi) because p element sorted in place after calling partition.

+### When to consider using binary search?

+- When array is in sorted format.
+- When solution is n^2 or more and sorting may result in better solution.

+# Problems